Russia holds out olive branch to U.S., but chides West

 "On issues where we have disagreements, we can look for ways to prevent these problems making the whole atmosphere worse and stopping us cooperating," he said, reiterating a hope that U.S. President Barack Obama would accept an invitation for a summit with President Vladimir Putin in Moscow this year.

-However, he signaled no change in Russia's stance on Syria, where Moscow is President Bashar al-Assad's main protector.
+However, he signalled no change in Russia's stance on Syria, where Moscow is President Bashar al-Assad's main protector.

-Criticizing the West on several fronts, he made clear Russia would be resolute in its defense of national interests.
+Criticising the West on several fronts, he made clear Russia would be resolute in its defence of national interests.

 "Russian-U.S. relations are going through far from the best of times," said Lavrov, a 62-year-old veteran diplomat who has won a reputation as a tough negotiator since becoming foreign minister in 2004.